lfkeitel/asml-sim/README.md

 This program requires Go 1.9 to compile.

+## Running the Simulator

+By default, the simulator will load a file named `MachineIn.txt` as the code and write the state and machine printer to `MachineOut.txt`.
+Both of these can be changed using CLI flags as described below.

+### Command Flags

+- `-in`: Path to the input code file
+- `-out`: Path to the output file.
+If this is the text "stdout", output will be printed to standard output instead of a file.
+- `-nostate`: Don't print the machine state before every instruction execution.
+Use the combo `-out stdout -nostate` to only print the machine's printer to stdout.

 ## Architecture

 This machine has 16 8-bit registers and 256 8-bit memory cells.
 Registers are numbered 0-F in hex so their address is 4 bits.
 Memory cell addresses are from 00-FF in hex and so their addresses are 8 bits.